robfromerd/gsap-conditional-loader/README.md

 # gsap-conditional-loader
-Wordpress plugin to allow gsap and plugins
+Wordpress plugin to allow gsap and plugins.
+NOTE: Install an SVG support plugin to use the Morph SVG helper.